Detecting Social Media Manipulation in Low-Resource Languages: Related Work

 \subsection{Bots \& Trolls}

 The article \textit{The Rise of Social Bots} \cite{ferrara2016rise} initially highlighted the issue of bots, or algorithmic automated accounts, on social media platforms. \cite{bessi2016social} focused on bot detection during the 2016 US Presidential election, finding that an estimated 400K accounts were likely automated and produced nearly 1 in 5 tweets in that political conversation.
 Since the 2016 US Presidential election, the US election system has been under scrutiny.
 Since then, social media networks have been trying to fight malicious actors to maintain an healthy conversation on their platform.
+Foreign actors were shown in \cite{dutt2018senator} to influence unsuspecting users on social media for the expressed purpose of sowing discord.
 Badawy \textit{et al.} \cite{Badawy2018} analyzed the Russian troll accounts on Twitter to understand their information warfare campaign, while Im \textit{et al.} \cite{im2019still} showed that the accounts are remaining.
-Foreign actors were shown in \cite{dutt2018senator} to influence unsuspecting users on social media for the expressed purpose of sowing discord.
+Indeed, \citet{zannettou2019let} described how the automated identification of human operators, as state-backed troll accounts, is a challenging, yet-unsolved task.

 These and other studies that corroborated the issue of automated accounts and trolls being used for malicious purposes have been used to inform policy and new regulations.
 For example, the \textit{Bot Disclosure and Accountability Act} of 2018\footnote{\url{https://www.congress.gov/bill/115th-congress/senate-bill/3127/text}} first directs the Federal Trade Commission to implement controls on the social media companies and secondly, it amends the Federal Election Campaign Act of 1971 to prohibit a campaign from impersonating human activity online.